Building an AI Chatbot With LangChain: Practical Developer Guide

 return RedisChatMessageHistory(session_id, url="redis://localhost:6379")

-A chatbot that only relies on the LLM's training data will hallucinate.
-Retrieval-augmented generation (RAG) fixes this by fetching relevant documents before generating a response.
-This is the single most impactful improvement you can make to a chatbot's accuracy.
+A chatbot relying only on training data will make stuff up.
+RAG fixes this by fetching relevant documents before generating.
+This is the single most impactful improvement you can make to accuracy.

 from langchain_community.document_loaders import DirectoryLoader, TextLoader